Likina Amebaw

-Likina Amebaw (born 30 November 1997) is an Ethiopian long distance runner.
+Likina Amebaw (born 30 November 1997) is an Ethiopian long-distance runner.
+In 2026, she won the 5000 metres title at the inaugural World Ultimate Championship.

-Career
+Biography

 In April 2021, she won the cross country at the Almond Blossom Cross Country in Albufeira.
 She won again in Albufeira in February 2023.

 In October 2023, she won the first Gold event of that season’s World Athletics Cross Country Tour, claiming victory at the Cross Zornotza in Amorebieta, Spain.

 In November 2023, she won the Cross Internacional de Soria, a Gold level meeting on the World Athletics Cross Country Tour, in Soria, Spain.
 In January 2024, she placed second at the San Silvestre Vallecana, a World Athletics Elite Label road race, in Spain.
-In April 2024, she ran a personal best time of 29:56 to win the Paris for the Festival of Running 10km road race.
+In April 2024, she ran a personal best time of 29:56 to win the Paris for the Festival of Running 10 km road race.

 She finished fifth in the 5000 metres at the Diamond League event the 2024 Meeting International Mohammed VI d'Athlétisme in Morocco in May 2024.
 At the end of the month, she finished second in the 3000 metres at the 2024 Bislett Games in Oslo in 8:24.29.